-Latham & Watkins, tax counsel to IMH, has rendered an opinion to IMH as of to the effect that commencing with IMH's taxable year ended December 31, 1995, IMH has been organized in conformity with the requirements for qualification as a REIT, and its proposed method of operation has enabled and will enable it to meet the requirements for qualification and taxation as a REIT under the Code.
-It must be emphasized that this opinion is based on various factual assumptions relating to the organization and operation of IMH and is conditioned upon certain representations made by IMH as to factual matters.
-In addition, this opinion is based upon the factual representations of IMH concerning its business and assumes the accuracy of, the opinions, dated as of of Thacher Proffitt & Wood with respect to the characterization as

-, of Thacher Proffitt & Wood with respect to the characterization, as debt, of the CMOs issued by Imperial CMB Trust Series 1996-1 ("1996 CMB Trust") and issued by Imperial CMB Trust Series 1997-1 (the "1997 CMB Trust"), each on behalf of IMH Assets in August 1996, and May 1997, respectively, and with respect to the classification of each of 1996 CMB Trust and the 1997 CMB Trust for federal income tax purposes.
+Latham & Watkins, tax counsel to IMH, rendered an opinion to IMH as of September 8, 1997 to the effect that commencing with IMH's taxable year ended December 31, 1995, IMH has been organized in conformity with the requirements for qualification as a REIT, and its proposed method of operation has enabled and will enable it to meet the requirements for qualification and taxation as a REIT under the Code.
+It must be emphasized that this opinion was based on various factual assumptions relating to the organization and operation of IMH and was conditioned upon certain representations made by IMH as to factual matters.
+In addition, this opinion was based upon the factual representations of IMH concerning its business and assets as set forth in this Prospectus.
+Furthermore, this opinion relied on, and assumed the accuracy of, the opinions, dated as of September 8, 1997, of Thacher Proffitt & Wood with respect to the characterization, as debt, of the CMOs issued by Imperial CMB Trust Series 1996-1 ("1996 CMB Trust") and Imperial CMB Trust Series 1997-1 (the "1997 CMB Trust"), each on behalf of IMH Assets in August 1996, and May 1997, respectively, and with respect to the classification of each of 1996 CMB Trust and the 1997 CMB Trust for federal income tax purposes.
 Moreover, such qualification and taxation as a REIT depends upon IMH's ability to meet (through actual annual operating results, distribution levels and diversity of stock ownership) the various qualification tests imposed under the Code discussed below, the results of which have not been and will not be reviewed by Latham & Watkins.
 Accordingly, no assurance can be given that the actual results of IMH's operation for any particular taxable year have satisfied or will satisfy such requirements.
 Further, the anticipated income tax treatment described in this Prospectus may be changed, perhaps retroactively, by legislative, administrative or judicial action at any time.
-See "Risk Factors--Consequences of Failure to Maintain REIT Status; IMH Subject to Tax as a Regular Corporation" and "Failure to Qualify."
+See "Risk Factors--Consequences of Failure to Maintain REIT Status May Include IMH Being Subject to Tax as a Regular Corporation" and "--Failure to Qualify."